 The Theory of Mediatization

-The phenomenon of image outweighing issue and lack of real clash (2001)has been identified and discussed in a spate of political debate research.
-Various factors may exert an influence, “a candidate’s standing in the polls at the time of the debate, candidates’ debating skills, impression management, timing of the debate within the larger campaign, and feedback from past performances” all can exert an influence on the level of clash and the ratio of image arguments in the debate (D. B. Carlin, Morris, & Smith, 2001).
-While most of the research effort focused on different debate strategies associated with different debate formats (in terms of town hall, podium, and commentator settings) as a major attribution (Beck, 1996; Benoit & Wells, 1996; Bilmes, 1999; D. B. Carlin et al., 2001).
-While, McKinney, Dudash, and Hodgkinson (2003) mentioned that being televised could also affect debaters’ strategy choice because “televised debates function more on the level of image analysis than issue knowledge” and “meticulous recitation of facts and figures” may not be a good strategy to support one’s positions in televised debates (p.
+The reason for the phenomenon of image outweighing issue and lack of real clash in presidential debate are likely diverse.
+Most of previous research explored how individual and campaign factors could exert an influence.
+Carlin et al. (2001) claimed that “a candidate’s standing in the polls at the time of the debate, candidates’ debating skills, impression management, timing of the debate within the larger campaign, and feedback from past performances” all can exert an influence on the level of clash and the ratio of image arguments in the debate.
+And a number of research focused on different debate strategies associated with different debate formats (in terms of town hall, podium, and commentator settings) as a major attribution (Beck, 1996; Benoit & Wells, 1996; Bilmes, 1999; D. B. Carlin et al., 2001).
+For example, McKinney, Dudash, and Hodgkinson (2003) mentioned that being televised could also affect debaters’ strategy choice because “televised debates function more on the level of image analysis than issue knowledge” and “meticulous recitation of facts and figures” may not be a good strategy to support one’s positions in televised debates (p.
 57).
-Additionally, (1989) discussed from a pure strategy perspective, arguing that televised presidential debates are “rhetorical events occurring within the larger framework of a political campaign”, so image is destinated to be debaters’ ultimate goal because it is “the bottom line” in political campaigns (p.
+Additionally, Carlin (1989) discussed from a pure strategy perspective, arguing that televised presidential debates are “rhetorical events occurring within the larger framework of a political campaign”, so image is destinated to be debaters’ ultimate goal because it is “the bottom line” in political campaigns (p.
 213).
-However, societal factors that may exert a more powerful influence have been ignored unfortunately.
+However, societal and institutional factors – changes caused by mediatization – that could be way more influential have been ignored unfortunately.

 As a typical and successful media event, televised presidential debate has to be planned and implemented media-friendly because it is a TV program (Dayan & Katz, 1992).
 Accordingly, as the protagonists of this TV program, presidential debaters have to abide by some media rules more or less, that is exactly how mediatization – a long-term social change – would affect social actors.